CarnegieLearningWeb/PathAnalysis/README.md

 1. Make sure you have `Node.js` installed.
 You can download it from https://nodejs.org/en/download/
 2. This uses `bun` to run, build, and deploy.
 You will need to have the `bun` command installed.
 You can install it by running ```npm install -g @bun/cli```.
 Docs: https://bun.sh/
 3. Run ```bun install``` to download the necessary dependencies.
 4. You will need a local .env file with secret variables.
-Reach out to Ethan for these.
 5. Run ```bun run dev``` to start the development server.

 ## File Format Requirements